abbr/Unippear/README.md

 1. All *assets/css* files sorted alphabetically, nested folders are allowed and sorted after file peers.
 A CSS file is loaded by appending a stylesheet *&lt;link&gt;* HTML element to the document *&lt;head&gt;*.
 2. All *assets/js* files  sorted alphabetically, nested folders are allowed and sorted after file peers.
 A JS file is downloaded and evaluated by calling [jQuery.getScript()](http://api.jquery.com/jquery.getscript/).
 Caching is set to true prior to calling the method.
-3. *assets/header.html* loaded by calling [jQuery.get()](http://api.jquery.com/jquery.get/).
+3. *assets/header.html* containing header HTML fragment loaded by calling [jQuery.get()](http://api.jquery.com/jquery.get/).
 By default header is prepended to document *&lt;body&gt;*.
 The container element can be changed by setting *headerContainer* option when client site invoking the loader.
 See [Customization](#customization) for details.
-4. *assets/footer.html* loaded and inserted same way as *assets/header.html* except that footer is appended to the container set by *footerContainer* option.
+4. *assets/footer.html*  containing footer HTML fragment loaded and inserted same way as *assets/header.html* except that footer is appended to the container set by *footerContainer* option.

 To improve performance, all JS files are combined into one download by default.
 If individual download is desirable, say for debugging purpose, it can be enabled by toggling `routes.combineJs` to `false` in */app.js*.